TkTech/lawu/docs/index.rst

 documented.
 This makes it very hard to work with when all you want to do is open up a Python shell and dive into a ClassFile.

+Unlike most projects of its kind (like `Krakatau`_) Jawa is also very permissively licenced under the MIT licence.
+You're free to use it in any type of project should it be commercial, closed source or open source.

 Basic Examples
 --------------